OSC/ondemand/README.md

 # OSC OnDemand Dashboard

-This app is a PUN based Rails app for Open OnDemand that serves as a gateway to launching other Open OnDemand apps.
+This app is a Rails app for Open OnDemand that serves as a gateway to launching other Open OnDemand apps.
+It is meant to be run as the user (and on behalf of the user) using the app.
+Thus, at an HPC center if I log into OnDemand using the `efranz` account, this app should run as `efranz`.

 ## Install